 Excessive bleeding This is not very common but can happen during or after surgery.
 On rare occasions, this may lead to you having a blood transfusion.
 Blood clots Because of sluggish blood flow in the legs, blood clots can form.
-You may be prescribed low molecular weight heparins such as Clexane or dalteparin.
-This will normally just be during your hospital stay and depending on individual circumstances but some surgeons may give it for up to 28 days.
-If you have had pelvic node dissection then you will most likley go home on dalteparin or clexane (depending on what your hospital uses) for about 2 weeks.
 Again, this is quite rare and preventative measures are taken during the operation.
 During recovery, special stockings help maintain a continuous blood flow in the legs and you may be asked to wear these for a few days after your surgery.
 In the days after surgery, and as soon as you feel able, you will be encouraged to walk to pump blood from the legs to the heart.
 This may even start on the day of your surgery or almost certainly the day after your surgery.
+Urine infections (most likely caused by having a catheter To help reduce the risk of infection, you should carefully follow the instructions given by ward staff about caring for your catheter at home. and/or ureteric stents) You will be given an antibiotic if necessary.
+Leakage of the carbon dioxide gas into tissues If this happens you may have some discomfort in one or both of the shoulders but any discomfort will soon disappear as the gas is re-absorbed by your body.